Get your customers to pay on time

 1. Find out more about your customers

 Check the credit rating and payment history of your customers before you sign a contract.
 Are your clients mainly other businesses?
-Credit rating agencies, such as Dun & Bradstreet and Graydon, provide credit information about businesses.
-You can also use the KVK Business Register (in Dutch) as a research tool.
-For example, search for the business and check if there has been a bankruptcy or suspension of payments.
-If not, you can be confident you are doing business with someone who has no financial problems.
+Check the KVK Business .
+There you can see who is authorised to sign and check if there has been a bankruptcy or suspension of payments.
+Credit rating agencies provide credit information about businesses.

-If you mainly work for consumers, you can ask for a personal credit check (‘eigen inzage’) from the Bureau Krediet Registratie (BKR).
+If you mainly work for consumers, you can ask for a personal credit check (eigen inzage) from the Bureau Krediet (BKR, in Dutch).
 The BKR register does not contain tax debts.
 But its details do give you an impression of how the customer is doing financially.
 And if any problems may prevent your customer from paying your invoice.

 2. Agree on payment term